School Year

 Action Steps to implement evidence-based strategy:

+Planning - Weekly common planning sessions will consist of time for teachers to plan, using strategies from PL sessions to use questions to help students with reviewing content.
 APC will analyze data to determine proper geometry placement, will pair necessary courses with a foundation period, and will monitor student progress and attendance within those courses.

 Person Responsible: